danielabar/meal_composer/docs/meal_plan_gen_todo.md

 # Meal Plan Generation TODOs

 - WIP instead of categories, allow food selection
+- minor: wipe out text when search dropdown closes
+- major: Can we allow more than 5 foods? where does it start to break down?

+- BIG: convert grams to some kind of better understood portions - it is possible from data csv's, need to import more in seeds

 - swap a food (finds another one at random from that category) -> only for category based planning
 - replace a food with something specific - calculate amount based on holding everything else in the plan fixed -> only for food based planning